-We have tried to keep this as unbiased as we can and advise you from our experience.
+We have tried to keep this as unbiased as we can and advise you from our experience only.

 It is important to “shop around” and obtain quotes from various reputable shops to compare.
-As you would buying a new car or shopping for the best mortgage deal etc. You would never opt for the first deal you were introduced to in any other case!
+As you would buying a new car or shopping for the best deals etc. You would never opt for the first deal you were introduced to in any other case!

-To modify your suspension, this is one of the most expensive, vast and intrusive changes you can make to your project.
-So, it’s vital this is done with as much confidence as possible.
+To modify your suspension, this is one of the most expensive, vast and intrusive changes you can make to your project car.
+So, it’s vital this is done with as much confidence and knowledge as possible.

 It is imperative to ensure that the dealers you are shopping with are authorised dealers of the brands they are offering.
-You can check this by directly contacting the manufacturer themselves (eg. Air Lift/TA Technix/AccuAir) and the manufacturer will confirm the dealer is registered and covered by their warranty.
-Most have a "Dealers List" on their websites or Social Media pages.
+You can check this by directly contacting the manufacturer themselves (eg. Air Lift/TA Technix) and the manufacturer will confirm the dealer is registered and covered by their warranty.
+Most main suppliers have a "Dealers List" on their websites or Social Media pages.

-It is paramount that you trust the shop you order from and have the confidence that should you have any questions or queries following your purchase, that the shop will assist and conclude your matters.
+It is paramount that you trust the shop you order from and have the confidence that should you have any questions or queries following post-purchase, that the shop will assist and conclude your matter for you, without quibble!

-When assessing your retrieved quotes, make sure you know what is included in the prices you have been given.
+When assessing your quotes altogether, make sure you know what is included in the prices you have been given.
 Some shops sell these suspension kits differently to others.
-So, make sure you have a break down listed somewhere in the quote and that it is clear to you what you are getting for your money.
+So, make sure you have a break down of each from the shops so that it is clear to you what you are getting for your money.

 ie. - Are you getting all four dampers and four bags?
-Are you getting a full management pack with tank and compressor included?
-Is this everything I would need to install - no hidden extras or surprises once my car is off the road or booked in for work!
+Are you getting a full management pack with a tank and compressor included?
+Is this everything I would need to install it - no hidden extras or surprises once my car is off the road or booked in for work!

-Please also note that some shops will leave items like rear shocks out of the quote, unless you specifically ask for rear shocks to be included.
+Please also note that some shops will leave items like rear shocks out of a quote, unless you specifically ask for rear shocks to be included.
 Especially on those platforms where the rear shock and spring are mounted separately on the factory suspension.
 We've seen this catch people out before, so do ensure that rear shocks are included in any prices you obtain.
 Your standard rear shocks won't be all that compatible with the new drop on your rear air bags and won't go low enough, as they have restricted damper travel to work with the factory spring only.

 Your quote from OCD will include all you need to “plug in and play” with all our management packs, unless you ask otherwise.
 We will offer everything you need, as standard, although there are optional upgrades available – which will be explained in the quote reply.